FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 ### What is it?
 [BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) (created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team) is a proxy designed to seamlessly connect multiple Minecraft servers, allowing players to navigate between them without leaving the game.

 BungeeCord is compatible with Spigot, Purpur, PaperMC, and any Spigot fork.
-It will **NOT** work on Forge/Fabric or Vanilla servers.
+It will **NOT** work on Forge, Fabric or Vanilla servers.

 {: .error }
 > Server networks and proxies like BungeeCord aren't available on free plan.